elephantmipt/elephantmipt.github.io/blog/_posts/implicit_generation_and_modeling_with_energy_based_models_paper_summary.md

 ### Image Generation

-For the experiments they use datasets with small images like CIFAR10 (32x32 images), ImageNet32x32 and ImageNet128x128.
+For the experiments, they use datasets with small images like CIFAR10 (32x32 images), ImageNet32x32, and ImageNet128x128.

 They tried conditional image generation and simple image generation.

-The architecture of the model is ResNet with conditional gains and biases in per class.
+The architecture of the model is ResNet with conditional gains and biases per class.

 ![results table](/assets/implicit_generation_and_modeling_with_energy_based_models_paper_summary/results_table.png)

 ### Out-of-Distribution Generalization

-Authors also explored that most of the generative models (VAE, PixelCNN++ and Glow) are unable to generalize, that test data is from the same distribution with a train data.
+The authors also explored that most of the generative models (VAE, PixelCNN++, and Glow) are unable to generalize, that test data is from the same distribution with train data.
 But EBM (proposed model) is quite good at this task.

 ![Out of domain hist](/assets/implicit_generation_and_modeling_with_energy_based_models_paper_summary/out_of_domain_hist.png)

-"AUROC scores of out of distribution classification on differ- ent datasets.
+"AUROC scores of out of distribution classification on different datasets.
 Only our model gets better than chance classification."

 ![Out of domain hist](/assets/implicit_generation_and_modeling_with_energy_based_models_paper_summary/out_of_domain_table.png)